neurallayer/fos/docs/source/introduction.rst

         loss   = loss_fn(y_pred, target)
         return loss

-The SuperModel has additional functionality to train and validate a batch and is used by the Trainer to train the model.
+The Supervisor has additional functionality to train and validate a batch and is used by the Trainer to train the model.
-It is the SuperModel responsibility to perform backward step and also invoke the optimizer to update the model.
-And finally the SuperModel optionally invokes the additional metrics to get more insights how the model is performing.
+It is the Supervisor responsibility to perform both the forward and backward step.
+And the Supervisor optionally invokes the additional metrics to get more insights how the model is performing.
+However is is the trainer that updates the model by invoking `optimizer.step`.

-The provided SuperModel implementation can handle most scenario's, but you can alway extend it to cather for specific use cases.
+The provided Supervisor implementation can handle most scenario's, but you can alway extend it to cather for specific use cases.

-supermodel_

 Metric
 ------
-A metric is nothing more then a plain Python function that can be added to a SuperModel or a Trainer to get extra insights into the performance of your model.
+A metric is nothing more then a plain Python function that can be added to a Supervisor or a Trainer to get extra insights into the performance of your model.
 There are two types of metrics support:

 1) Metrics that evaluate the prediction vs target values.
-These can be passed as an argument when you create a SuperModel.
+These can be passed as an argument when you create a Supervisor.
 2) metrics that evaluate the model itself.
 These can be passed as an argument when you create a Trainer.

 Metrics are optional and if you don't provide any, only the loss value will be added as a metric.